-Create an inspection process whereby planning staff inspects the building at completion of construction to ensure that architectural features that were considered exempt from the FAR parking requirements are not then converted to useable office/retail space, etc.
+Create an inspection process whereby planning staff inspects the building at completion of construction to ensure that architectural features that were considered exempt from the building square footage parking requirements are not then converted to useable office/retail space, etc. that constitutes a change in use.

-Allow a partial exemption (50% of the total required) of outdoor dining square footage requirements in calculations of parking required through a use permit process for the outdoor dining square footage on private property.
+Allow a partial exemption (up to 50% of the total seating provided on site) of outdoor dining square footage used for dining purposes in calculations of parking required through a use permit process for the outdoor dining square footage on private property.
+This square footage may be covered or open to the sky but may not be enclosed.
 Those areas approved for outdoor dining within the public right of way, will be assessed at 25% of the square footage in calculating the required parking.
 This approach would allow city review of individual projects in order to better understand potential parking impacts.